3 Days

 Dive operations can be a bit sketchy at times.
 A boat that belches smoke, a divemaster that shows up late with a stained t-shirt and a bad attitude.
 If you’ve dove enough you’ve seen it all.

 Hawaii tends to have a higher standard when it comes to dive services.
-Divemasters are more pro-active and gear and boats are often nicer as there is more competition for diving services.
+Divemasters are more pro-active and gear and boats are often nicer as their is more competition for diving services and higher expectations for service.

 Shallow Diving